Ian Proctor: Dinghy designer

 Wanderer - sail No W48, the Wayfarer class dinghy that Frank Dye sailed to Iceland and Norway.
 Now in National Maritime museum, Falmouth, Cornwall.

 Ian Proctor first began to design dinghies professionally in 1950.
 The National 12 was soon followed by the Merlin Rocket.
 Proctor's early designs were met with immediate success, winning championships from 1950 to 1952.
 His design of Proctor Spars revolutionised dinghy sailing.
 Then in 1958 he designed the Wayfarer, which soon became a hit with sailing schools and still has a strong following in racing and cruising circles.
 One Wayfarer was sailed from the UK to Norway and Iceland by Frank Dye, and this boat is now on display at the National Maritime Museum, Falmouth.

 The most widely known of all Ian Proctor designs has to be the Topper of which more than 46,000 have been produced to date.
 This was the first sailing dinghy to be produced from injection moulded plastic; a system which cost a million pounds to set up and was the largest single mold at the time.
 The first boats however were built from glassfibre (GRP).
-There is a large topper racing circuit in the UK and also like the Wanderer has an enthusiastic racing following.
+There is a large topper racing circuit in the UK and also like the Wayfarer has an enthusiastic racing following.